nallen05/old-norse/bifrost/README.md

       4=Shift
       8=Meta
       16=Control
     - Note however that the shift and control bits are normally unavailable because xterm uses the control modifier with mouse for popup menus, and the shift modifier is used in the default translations for button events.
     - The Meta modifier recognized by xterm is the mod1 mask, and is not necessarily the "Meta" key (see xmodmap).
       Bits
     Bits 6-7: drag state

 Note: Wheel mice may return buttons 4 and 5.
-Those buttons are represented by the same event1 codes as buttons 1 and 2 respectively, except that 64 is added to the event code.
+Those buttons are represented by the same event codes as buttons 1 and 2 respectively, except that 64 is added to the event code.
 Release events for the wheel buttons are not reported.

 Motion events are reported only if the mouse pointer has moved to a different character cell.
   * On button press or release, xterm sends the same codes used by normal tracking mode.
-  * On button-motion events, xterm adds 32 to the event code (the third character, C b ) The other bits of the event code specify button and modifier keys as in normal mode.
-    For example, motion into cell x,y with button 1 down is reported as ESC M @ {x} {y}
-    where @ = 32 + 0 (button 1) + 32 (motion indicator)
-    Similarly, motion with button 3 down is reported as ESC M {b} {x} {y}
-    where B = 32 + 2 (button 3) + 32 (motion indicator)
+  * On button-motion events, xterm adds 32 to the event code (the third character, C b ).
+The other bits of the event code specify button and modifier keys as in normal mode.
+For example, motion into cell x,y with button 1 down is reported as ESC M @ {x} {y} where @ = 32 + 0 (button 1) + 32 (motion indicator) Similarly, motion with button 3 down is reported as ESC M {b} {x} {y} where B = 32 + 2 (button 3) + 32 (motion indicator)

 Example Click Events: